-Irene C. Fountas and Gay Su Pinnell are committed to the important role of reading research in the ongoing development and evaluation of Benchmark Assessment System (BAS).
-Find the latest research on BAS below.
+Irene C. Fountas and Gay Su Pinnell are committed to the important role of research on reading in the ongoing development and evaluation of Benchmark Assessment System (BAS).
+Find the latest research and efficacy on BAS below.

 After the construction of the Benchmark Assessment System, an outside evaluation team conducted an independent study of the system's reliability and validity as a way of measuring reading progress against grade-level criteria.
 An independent agency reviewed the data.
 The first stage of the study provided valuable information for adjusting the difficulty of texts in detailed ways.
 The second stage provided data to assure that the texts provide a true gradient—that is, that each level is more difficult than the previous level and is easier than the next level.
 The study also provided information on internal consistency—that the fiction and nonfiction selections at each level are equivalent.
 The assessment was also correlated with the existing Reading Recovery® leveled assessment and a close fit was discovered.
 You can review either the Executive Summary or the Full Report.